-As any operator knows, there has always been a strict emphasis on food safety and overall cleaning efforts in the foodservice industry.
-However, the COVID-19 pandemic put health and safety in the spotlight, bringing heightened pressure to ensure a safe and sanitized environment for customers and employees alike.
+There has always been a strict emphasis on food safety and overall cleaning efforts in the foodservice industry.
+However, the pandemic put health and safety in the spotlight, bringing heightened pressure to ensure a safe and sanitized environment for customers and employees alike.
 So, when it comes to enhancing and adapting sanitization and safety protocols for your operations, keep the following tips and E&S solutions in mind.

 Plan with purpose

-While daily cleaning at the end of the day is great for pre-COVID times, frequent sanitization is now the new norm.
+Frequent sanitization is the norm.
 Operations everywhere are implementing deep-cleaning schedules and sanitization of high-touch areas throughout the day – but is that enough?

 When evaluating your sanitization and cleaning schedule, be sure to account for all surfaces – that includes tables, doors and handles, equipment, prep areas, storage areas, trash receptacles, shelving, drains and so on.
 Everything from the front of the house to the back should be on your schedule.
 The more detailed your schedule – down to monthly, daily and hourly tasks – the easier it is to track your efforts.

 Everyone – from staff to customers to regulatory agencies – is taking note of how operations are keeping them safe.
 To help enforce your sanitization and safety protocols, assign staff members to manage and oversee certain areas or tasks.

 You also can look at incorporating new equipment solutions featuring temperature gauges, automated capabilities or safety monitoring options to provide some added peace of mind and efficiency to the kitchen.